RevanthSB/oopsfunction_c-/README.md

 # oopsfunction_cpp

-I have created a program of student mark allocation system using object oreinted programming
+I have created a program of student mark allocation system using object oreinted programming in C++ programming language

 program structure includes